-Investments of various funds may be pooled unless prohibited by statute or by terms of the gift or contract.
+Investments from various donors or other sources may be pooled unless prohibited by statute or by terms of the gift or contract.
 The University utilizes investment pools to manage investments and distribute investment income.

 Investments are subject to the following risks as defined by GASB Statement No. 40, Deposit and Investment Risk Disclosures - An Amendment of GASB Statement No. 3.